CMU-Robotics-Club/RoboBuggy/README.md

 ## Sponsors

-Special thanks to Microsoft for providing Alice a host interface on a Surface Pro 3!
+Special thanks to NVidia for providing Jetsons for us to host Alice on!

 Think this project is cool?
 Please support the [Robotics Club at CMU](https://roboticsclub.org/sponsors/)!